Robust Optimization as Data Augmentation for Large-scale Graphs: Experiments

 \section{Experiments}

+In this section, we conduct extensive experiments to fully reveal the efficacy of our method.

-In this section, we demonstrate FLAG's effectiveness through extensive experiments on the \textit{Open Graph Benchmark} (OGB), which consists of a wide range of challenging large-scale datasets. \citet{shchur2018pitfalls,errica2019fair,dwivedi2020benchmarking} showed that traditional graph datasets suffered from problems such as unrealistic and arbitrary data splits, highly limited data sizes, non-rigorous evaluation metrics, and common neglect of cross-validation, etc. In order to empirically study FLAG's effects in a fair and reliable manner, we conduct experiments on the newly released OGB \citep{hu2020open} datasets, which have tackled those major issues and brought more realistic challenges to the graph research community.
-We refer readers to \citet{hu2020open} for detailed information on the OGB datasets.
+{\bf Datasets.} We demonstrate FLAG's effectiveness through extensive experiments on the \textit{Open Graph Benchmark} (OGB), which consists of a wide range of challenging large-scale datasets. \citet{shchur2018pitfalls}, \citet{errica2019fair}, and \citet{dwivedi2020benchmarking} showed that traditional graph datasets suffered from problems such as unrealistic and arbitrary data splits, highly limited data sizes, non-rigorous evaluation metrics, and common neglect of validation set, etc. In order to empirically study FLAG's effects in a fair and reliable manner, we conduct experiments on the OGB \citep{hu2020open} datasets, which have tackled those major issues and brought more realistic challenges to the graph research community.

+{\bf Setup.} FLAG drops the projection step when performing the inner maximization, in light of the positive effect of large perturbations on generalization \citep{volpi2018generalizing}, and also to simplify hyperparameter search.
+Usually on images, the inner maximization has a norm constraint on the perturbation; the largest perturbation one can add is bounded by the hyperparameter $\epsilon$, typically 8/255 under the $l_{\infty}$-norm.
+This $\epsilon$ encourages the visual imperceptibility of the perturbations, thus making defenses realistic and practical.
+However, graph node features or language word embeddings do not have an established distance threshold for imperceptibility, which makes the selection of $\epsilon$ highly heuristic.
+Note that, although the perturbation is no longer bounded by an explicit $\epsilon$ in FLAG, it is still implicitly bounded in the furthest distance that $\boldsymbol{\delta}$ can reach, i.e. the step size $\alpha$ times the number of ascending steps $M$.

-Unless otherwise stated, all of the baseline test statistics come from the official OGB leaderboard website, and we conduct all of our experiments using publicly released implementations without touching the original model architecture or training setup.
-We report mean and std values from ten runs with different random seeds.
+Also unless otherwise stated, all of the baseline test statistics come from the official OGB leaderboard website, and we conduct all of our experiments using publicly released implementations without touching the original model architecture or training setup for fair comparisons.
+We report mean and standard deviations from 10 runs with different random seeds.
 Following common practice on this benchmark, we report the test performance associated with the best validation result.
-We choose the prestigious GCN, GraphSAGE, GAT, and GIN as our baseline models.
-In addition, we apply FLAG to the recent DeeperGCN model to demonstrate effectiveness.
+We choose GCN, GraphSAGE, GAT, and GIN as our baseline models.
+In addition, we apply FLAG to the DeeperGCN model to demonstrate its effectiveness on the GNNs with significantly deeper depth.
 Our implementation always uses $M=3$ ascent steps for simplicity.
 Following \citet{goodfellow2014explaining,madry2017towards}, we use sign$(\cdot)$ for gradient normalization.
-We leave exhaustive hyperparameter and normalization search for future research.
-All training hyperparameters and evaluation results can be found in the Appendix.